 - You can automatically pay public utility bills, subscriptions, etc. by setting up a direct debit.

-- You can easily access your account using our 1bank service (available via the internet or over the phone).
+- You can easily access your account using our Digital Service Channels (available via the internet or over the phone).

 - The account allows you to make an unlimited number of deposits as often as you want for as much as you want.